bitlogik/uniblow/docs/Build.md

 # Building uniblow

-This document provides specific instructions and scripts to build uniblow binaries for the Windows, Debian and MacOS platforms.
+This document provides specific instructions and scripts to build uniblow binaries for the Windows, Ubuntu/Debian and MacOS platforms.

 ## Windows 10